tiny8877/okta.github.io/_source/_docs/api/resources/authn.md

 {% api_operation post /api/v1/authn/recovery/password %}

-Starts a new password recovery transaction for a given user and issues a [recovery token](#recovery-token) that can be used to reset a user's password.
+Starts a new password recovery transaction for a given user and issues a [recovery token](#recovery-token) that can be used to reset the user's password.

 * [Forgot Password with Email Factor](#forgot-password-with-email-factor)
 * [Forgot Password with SMS Factor](#forgot-password-with-sms-factor)